-2014/53/EU Directive of the European Parliament and of the council of 16 April 2014 on the harmonization of the laws of the Member States relating to the mak- ing available on the market of radio equipment and repealing Directive 1999/ 05/EC.
+2014/53/EU Directive of the European Parliament and of the council of 16 April 2014 on the harmonization of the laws of the Member States relating to the making available on the market of radio equipment and repealing Directive 1999/ 05/EC.
 The product is labeled with the CE conformity mark - see Section 6.3.
-2002/95/EC (RoHS 1) 2011/65/EC (RoHS 2) Directive of the European Parliament and of the Council of 27 January 2003 (and revised on 8 June 2011) on the restriction of the use of certain hazardous substances in electrical and electronic equipment (RoHS) 2002/96/EC Directive of the European Parliament and of the Council on waste electrical and electronic equipment (WEEE) 2003/108/EC Directive of the European Parliament and of the Council of 8 December 2003 amending directive 2002/96/ec on waste electrical and electronic equipment (WEEE)
+2002/95/EC (RoHS 1) 2011/65/EU (RoHS 2) 2015/863/EU (RoHS 3) Directive of the European Parliament and of the Council of 27 January 2003 on the restriction of the use of certain hazardous substances in electrical and electronic equipment (RoHS).
+Revised on 8 June 2011.
+Further revision on 31March 2015 - amending Annex II to Directive 2011/65/EU of the European Parliament and of the Council as regards the list of restricted substances.
+2002/96/EC Directive of the European Parliament and of the Council on waste electrical and electronic equipment (WEEE) 2003/108/EC Directive of the European Parliament and of the Council of 8 December 2003 amending directive 2002/96/ec on waste electrical and electronic equipment (WEEE)